-How to Trademark a Logo
+How to Trademark a Name and Logo

 As with word only trademarks‚ a logo must be distinctive in order to achieve protection as a trademark.
 A logo can either be inherently distinctive or it can acquire distinctiveness through repeated use in commerce.
 Generic logos‚ however‚ are never eligible for trademark protection.
-If a logo is considered descriptive‚ it can achieve trademark protection only if the mark has acquired secondary meaning.
+If a logo is considered descriptive‚ it can achieve trademark protection only if the trademark has acquired secondary meaning.
 For example‚ an image of a bar of soap placed on the packaging of a bar of soap could be considered generic or descriptive.
 Therefore‚ the best logos and those most likely to receive protection are original and unique.
 Utilizing an original design increases the likelihood of distinctiveness and decreases the probability that the logo is already in use.

 As with all trademarks‚ logos can only become officially registered once they are used in conjunction with products or services in commerce.
 A business may reserve the trademark by filing an intent to use application.
 For more information see our trademark registration page.

 How Much Does it Cost to Trademark a Logo?